7 Dumbbell Calf Exercises & Workouts For Bigger Calves

 • How To Build Calf Muscle With Dumbbell

-Pick two or three of these dumbbell calf exercises to do two or three times a week.
+• Pick two or three dumbbell calf exercises to do two or three times a week.
 Do three sets of each.

 7 Best Dumbbell Calf Exercises

-Take a look at these 7 Best Dumbbell calf workouts and training exercises for the best calves around.
+Here are 7 best dumbbell calf workouts for the best calves around.

 1. Standing Dumbbell Calf Raise

-If you want to train the calf muscles with dumbbells only, then Standing dumbbell calf raise is one of the most suitable exercises for this.
-This exercise can be performed anywhere with a dumbbell only.
+If you want to train the calf muscles only with dumbbells, the standing dumbbell calf raise is one of the most suitable exercises.
+This exercise can be performed anywhere with a dumbbell

-A study has shown that calf raises can be done with three different foot positions, such as outward, inward, and pointed forward.
+A study has shown that calf raises can be done with three different foot positions: outward, inward, and pointed forward.

 • Doing calf raises with your feet pointed outward increases the thickness of the medial gastrocnemius muscle,

-• While doing calf raises with your feet pointed inward increases the thickness of the lateral gastrocnemius muscle.
+• While doing calf raises, your feet are pointed inward, which increases the thickness of the lateral gastrocnemius muscle.

 • For a more balanced approach, keep your toes pointing straight ahead.